Blog Post Data Pipeline Automation: End-to-End Orchestration

 As with almost every other area of IT, workload automation or SOAPs are always evolving.
-A rapidly growing number of enterprises rely on this class of enterprise-grade IT automation solutions to orchestrate their mission-critical business processes and applications, including big data tools and platforms.
+A rapidly growing number of enterprises rely on this class of enterprise-grade IT automation solutions to orchestrate their mission-critical business processes and applications, including data pipeline tools and platforms.

-SOAPs orchestrate every aspect of an organization’s big data and analytics project, from ingesting data to producing the workflows that process the data and sharing results with business users and other systems.
+SOAPs orchestrate every aspect of an organization’s data and analytics project, from ingesting data to producing the workflows that process the data and sharing results with business users and other systems.

-In addition to Hadoop, other standard solutions used along the big data pipeline include data integration solutions like Informatica PowerSuite, business intelligence solutions like SAP BusinessObjects, and dashboarding and reporting tools like Qlick and Tableau.
+In addition to Hadoop, other standard solutions used along the data pipeline include data integration solutions like Informatica PowerSuite, business intelligence solutions like SAP BusinessObjects, and dashboarding and reporting tools like Qlick and Tableau.

 When an organization automates the big data pipeline, it virtually guarantees efficiency enhancements, including reassigning at least 15–20 percent of engineering staff to more value-adding tasks.
-And yet, the big win from automating big data processes comes from accelerating the implementation of big data projects.
+And yet, the big win from automating data processes comes from accelerating the implementation of big data projects.

-Applying automation gives IT a single-source view into workflows, including an end-to-end view of data pipelines at all stages.
+Applying automation gives IT a single-source view of workflows, including an end-to-end view of data pipelines at all stages.
 IT teams are able to consolidate steps in their processes and streamline the number of workflows.